BunsenFeng/BotRGCN/README.md

   - BotGAT - replace the RGCNConv layers with GATConv layers
   - BotRGCN_4layers - BotRGCN with 4 RGCNConv layers
   - BotRGCN_8layers - BotRGCN with 8 RGCNConv layers

+- **The Pre-Processing is too slow!**

+This is a common issue since we did not present parallized code in this repo since it's dependent on specific CPU/GPU/device configurations.
+You can parallize it yourself or download our pre-processing results here at [link](https://drive.google.com/file/d/14X1yg-TK_5-On1JfHop6off5_bLzrRvA/view?usp=sharing).